JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2023-05-24-sbiobertresolve_icd10cm_generalised_augmented_en.md

 ## Description

-This model maps extracted medical entities to ICD10-CM codes using sbiobert_base_cased_mli Sentence Bert Embeddings.
-It predicts ICD codes up to 3 characters (according to ICD10 code structure the first three characters represent general type of the injury or disease).
+This model maps extracted medical entities to ICD-10-CM codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+It predicts ICD-10-CM codes up to 3 characters (according to ICD-10-CM code structure the first three characters represent general type of the injury or disease).

 ## Predicted Entities